arnitkun/react-feed/README.md

 ## Features:
  - Uses NewsApi
  - Supports a number of sources from NewsApi
- - Shows news in an infinte scroll
+ - Shows news in an infinte scroll (WIP)

 ## Running:

 From the root directory run ```yarn start```